mollie/Episerver/README.md

 <details><summary>3a.
 Create MollieCheckout Payment method (Minimal version example)</summary>
 <p>

-In this 'Minimal version' __Mollie Checkout__ is selectable as payment option the checkout page.
-When this option is selected, the customer is redirected to a series of Mollie hosted pages to select the payment method (ideal, creditcard, etc) and complete the payment on placing the order.
+In this 'Minimal version' __Mollie Checkout__ is selectable as Payment Option the Checkout Page.
+When this Option is selected, the Customer is redirected to a series of Mollie Hosted Pages to select the Payment Method (iDeal, Creditcard etc.) and complete the Payment on placing the Order.

 In __Foundation\\Features\\Checkout\\Payments__ Add a new Class __MollieCheckoutPaymentOption.cs__